cmedicherla/multiverse/README.md

 ### TEMPLATE:
-This portfolio webpage is templated using Multiverse by HTML5 UP. <br>
+This webpage is templated using Multiverse by HTML5 UP. <br>
 Please see corresponding README file for more information. <br>
 CREDIT: AJ - aj@lkn.io - @ajlkn - html5up.net
+I invite you to visit https://github.com/ramswaroop/photography.git